Events and Tickets

 Use Event -> Admin -> Reports after the event ends.

-Operational Debriefis the organiser closeout view for attendance, arrival timing, staff turnout, incidents, and follow-up items.Finance Reportis the settlement view for gross sales, refunds, disputes, Hubbaly fee, Stripe processing, organiser net, and reconciliation anomalies.- Use the drilldown links instead of exporting people-level attendance data from this workspace.
+Operational Debriefis the organiser closeout view for attendance, arrival timing, staff turnout, incidents, and follow-up items.Finance & reconciliationis the event-only settlement view for gross sales, refunds, disputes, Hubbaly fee, Stripe processing, original organiser net, final organiser net, and reconciliation anomalies.- Use the drilldown links instead of exporting people-level attendance data from this workspace.

 Event Day,Staff, andIncidentsstay the canonical detail pages.
-Export finance CSVstays finance-only and summary-led.
-It does not include the attendance roster or per-person check-in times.Download PDFopens a combined print-friendly pack with executive summary, operational debrief, finance summary, and action items.- The post-event email is a shorter combined summary.
+Export finance spreadsheetstays finance-only and summary-led.
+It does not include the attendance roster or per-person check-in times.Download PDFopens a combined print-friendly pack with executive summary, operational debrief, finance and reconciliation, and action items.- The post-event email is a shorter combined summary.
 Use it as the inbox handoff, then open the reports workspace for full detail.

-- If the event had paid orders and payments are ready, the finance report can hand you into Stripe with
+- If the event had paid orders and payments are ready, the finance view can hand you into Stripe with

 Manage in Stripe.
-If setup still needs work, the finance report will point you to the right hub payments action instead.
+If setup still needs work, the finance view will point you to the right hub payments action instead.

-- Sales is the hub-level view for orders, refunds, payout history, and open dispute tracking across events.
+- Hub Finance is the hub-level view for orders, refunds, payout history, and open dispute tracking across events.

 - The payouts section links back to Stripe for full payout detail and still shows recorded payout history if the live Stripe read is temporarily unavailable.

-- Use the export controls for date-scoped finance CSVs, and use each event row for attendee export without exposing attendee email addresses.
+Export CSVaction in the page header for date-scoped finance CSVs, and use each event row for attendee export without exposing attendee email addresses. - Use

 - Critical finance alerts stay immediate for payout failures, Stripe capability issues, disputes, and reconciliation problems even if scheduled digests are off.